telerik/kendo-ui-core/docs/intro/widget-basics/events-and-methods.md

     </script>
 ```

-### JavaScript Method
+### The JavaScript Method Syntax

-Once the widget instance is available, you can call its methods using the standard JavaScript method syntax.
+After the widget instance is available, you can call its methods using the standard JavaScript method syntax.
 The complete list and examples of the widget methods and method parameters is available in the [API reference](/api/javascript/kendo) section.

 ###### Example